lionkube/SIG-rules-authors/python-tutorial.md

 ## This tutorial covers

-- Background of Bazel and Bazel's Go support
+- Background of Bazel and Bazel's Python support
 - Covering the use of rules_python with Bazel and Python
 - Creating a basic Python project for the tutorial
-- Implementing a `WORKSPACE` and `BUILD.bazel` files
+- Implementing a `MODULES.bazel` and `BUILD.bazel` files
-- Using Gazelle to generate more `WORKSPACE` and `BUILD.bazel` updates
+- Using Gazelle to generate more and `BUILD.bazel` updates
 - Utilizing different Bazel commands
 - An overview of Gazelle and Python dependency management
 - Understanding the contents of the `WORKSPACE` and `BUILD.bazel` files